 The trench channels all the rainwater, collecting it into the 107,000l storage tank.
 Revealing this channel was also to communicate the importance of storing water visually.

 "The home is influenced by simple, practical rural buildings which inform its metal, timber and concrete material palette, responding to the clients brief for a robust and practical house.
 This manifests itself in a house that is "dematerialised", with exposed joinery, polished concrete floors and exposed concrete walls," added Symes.

 The house features several sustainable strategies to make it a truly off-the-grid residence.

 Through the iconic Akubra hat's inspiration, Symes has created a modern house that responds to the elements.
-The building harnesses Nature’s energy for self-reliance and collects water locally to meet its demand.
-The building sits on the landscape lightly and connects to the surrounds on which it stands.
+The building harnesses Nature’s energy for self-reliance and collects water locally to meet its demand while connecting to the surroundings on which it stands.